 - 1 T. agave sweetener

 - 28 oz. can whole peeled tomatoes crushed with your hands

 - 1/4 t. salt

 - Dice carrot and onion.
 Peel and grate ginger on a microplane.

 - Crush the tomatoes in a bowl with your hands.
 Open your can of coconut milk.

 - Place a large pot on medium high heat and add vegetable oil.
 Saute carrot on medium high until beginning to soften, around 4 minutes.
 Add onion, garlic and spices and saute 3 more minutes.

-- Add ginger pulp, tomatoes with juice, chickpeas and agave.
+- Add ginger pulp, tomatoes with juice, chickpeas, coconut milk and agave.

 - Simmer on medium low for 15 minutes stirring occasionally to prevent the bottom from burning.
 Start your basmati rice.

-- Add cilantro, lime and cashews at the very end.
+- Stir in cilantro, lime and cashews at the very end.

 - Wash the rice under cool water until the water runs clear.
 I put my rice in a fine meshed sieve and moved the rice around with my hands while the water washed it.

 - Bring the water and salt to a boil in a medium saucepan.
 Add your rice and stir one time.
 Wait until you see the water boil again then reduce the heat to low.
 Cover and cook for 16 minutes.

 - Remove the lid, turn off the heat and wait 5 more minutes.
 Remove from the heat and fluff with a fork.